Montodel/alx-zero_day/0x03-git/README.md

-This is a not empty file
+This is a must read file